joshuatz/desktop-cloud-transform/README.md

  - Incoming transformations on upload - https://cloudinary.com/documentation/upload_images#incoming_transformations
 # TODOS
 ## !! - High priority - !!
+ - Work on build script for creating deployment releases, and try to reduce output size
  - ~~Timeout for auto-close of success modal needs to be auto-cancelled if clicked on~~
      - For right now, just removed auto-close entirely
 ## Backlog / Should implement